 The push to better coordinate care came eight months after the hospital joined Medicare’s Bundled Payment for Care Improvement program.
 It enrolled 425 high-care patients: those who had congestive heart failure or had a knee or hip replacement.

-“Now we could foster communication and be proactive with patients before they showed up in the hospital or ER,” Larsen says.
+“Now we could foster communication and be proactive with patients before they showed up in the hospital or ER,” Larsen said.
 “We could intervene much quicker if there was an issue, often preventing second or third hospital visits.”

-Reduced readmissions, $1 million net swing
+$1 million net swing

 - Readmission rates for chronic heart patients dropped by 12%; readmission rates dropped 29% overall.

-“We saw that when patients are in more communication with all the members of their healthcare team, they’re much more comfortable going to a lower level of care when that’s the best fit,” says Larsen.
+“We saw that when patients are in more communication with all the members of their healthcare team, they’re much more comfortable going to a lower level of care when that’s the best fit,” said Larsen.
 “We needed to build strong partnerships outside of the hospital so our patients know they are supported and we’re all on the same page.”